 - Communities, affected by our policies and practices

-To meet its PSED, Cleveland Police publishes an Annual Equality Report.
+To meet its PSED, Cleveland Police also publishes an Annual Equality Report.

-The report shows how Cleveland Police meets PSED requirements and how it is progressing towards meeting the objectives in the Equality, Diversity and Inclusion Strategy 2020-25.
+This report shows how Cleveland Police meets PSED requirements.
+In addition, it shows how it is moving towards the objectives in its Equality, Diversity and Inclusion Strategy 2020-25.